LuigiMasini/atsby-transformer-strapi-image-to-cloudinary/README.md

 # gatsby-transformer-strapi-cloudinary-media-bridge

-Transform strapi image nodes to cloudinary image nodes.
+Transform strapi image nodes to cloudinary image nodes, without downloading images.

+> __NOTE:__ the images need to be already on cloudinary, we are assuming strapi is using `provider-upload-cloudinary`.

+> __NOTE:__ since we are using cloudinary image optimization, we can disable _Responsive friendly upload_ in Media librari in strapi.
+This will save bandwidth and disk space and keep everything cleaner.

 ## Installation